Let the Elephants Run

-Creativity is in everyone’s DNA, not a select few.
+Usher believes creativity is in our DNA; it's in everyone, not just the creative class.
 We all start our lives as creative beings but for many that spark becomes lost over time.
-How do we jump-start this process as adults?
+How do we jump-start our creative process as adults?
 What does it means to be a creative person?
 How do we follow through with our ideas and turn them into tangible outcomes?

 David Usher is a musician, entrepreneur and keynote speaker.
 He has sold more than 1.4 million albums and toured all over the world.
 When Usher is not making music, he is equally passionate about using technology to build new and interesting businesses.
 His company, CloudID Creativity Labs works on vast range of innovative projects, from building web platforms to creative consulting for companies like Cirque du Soleil and Deloitte.
 Usher sits on the advisory board of McGill University’s Institute for the Public Life of Art and Ideas and is the founding director of Amnesty International’s Artists for Amnesty.
 Find him on Twitter @davidusher.

 "Go ahead, write in this book.
 I dare you.
 David’s writing will change you, possibly forever."
 Seth Godin author of The Icarus Deception

 "This book is an enthralling exploration of the creative process that will both fascinate and challenge you.
 David’s insightful take on how to both unleash and control one's own creativity is particularly relevant in today’s world, where new ideas and innovation are becoming a key part of our everyday lives."
 Justin Trudeau, politician

 "Let the Elephants Run is a wonderful exercise into the questions we were always so afraid to ask.
 It’s a look inside our own patterns as human beings, and teaches us how to bring out the best in our creativity and ourselves."
 Béatrice Martin, musician (Coeur de pirate)